jhatherill/pkp-docs/coalition-publica/en/troubleshooting.md

 * You can check that the index has been successfully rebuilt by searching for text that only appears in a PDF (ie. not in other submission metadata stored by OJS, such as title or abstract fields).

-### Step 2.
-Troubleshoot PDF full text parsing tool
+### Instructions for troubleshooting PDF full text parsing tool

 Check that PDF parsing tools are installed and configured correctly